poeppenz/IS7024FinalProject/IS7024FinalProject/README.md

 - [ ] Finalize a project name.
 EventParking
 - [ ] Develop frontend components to display events and parking options.
 - [ ] Test the application for usability and performance.
-- [ ] Deploy the application to a Azure.
+- [ ] Deploy the application to Azure.
 ## Examples: 1.
 Event and parking search data are available and accessible.
 ### Assumptions